openvinotoolkit/openvino/tools/benchmark_tool/README.md

   -c PATH_TO_CLDNN_CONFIG, --path_to_cldnn_config PATH_TO_CLDNN_CONFIG
                         Optional.
 Required for GPU custom kernels.
 Absolute path to an .xml file with the kernels description.
+  -hint {throughput, latency}, --perf_hint {throughput, latency}
+                        Optional.
+Performance hint (optimize for latency or throughput).
+                        The hint allows the OpenVINO device to select the right network-specific settings, as opposite to defining specific values like  \nstreams\ from the command line.
+                        So you can specify just the hint without adding explicit device-specific options.
   -api {sync,async}, --api_type {sync,async}
                         Optional.
 Enable using sync/async API.
 Default value is async.